 Notice of Withdrawal

 In the event of a pupil not taking up her enrolment or being withdrawn from the school, the parent, guardian or other person responsible for the payment of fees is required to give in writing to the Headmaster, one full term’s notice in advance of the enrolment/withdrawal date.

 Failure to tender such notice will result in a term’s fees being payable in accordance with clause 4 of the signed undertaking.

-Compulsory Group Personal Accident Insurance is payable annually with the first term’s fees.
+Compulsory Group Personal Accident Insurance and Netcare 911 is payable annually with the first term’s fees.
 This cover includes medical rescue services whilst at school or engaged in formal school activities.
-The premium for 2015 is R150.
+The premium for 2020 is R200 per child.